 How to watch the Final Four of the 2022 Men’s NCAA Tournament

-How to watch the Final Four of the Men’s NCAA Tournament originally appeared on NBC Sports Philadelphia
+How to watch the Final Four of the Men’s NCAA Tournament originally appeared on NBC Sports Washington

 And then there were four.